The College Day

 Moving from school to College is a big step, so it’s important for students to know what to expect when they arrive.
 Here are the answers to some of the most frequently asked questions about the College Day, organised into specific subject areas:

-Please email any further questions (that are not answered below) to email@example.com and we will get back to you as soon as possible.
+Please email any further questions (that are not answered below) to firstname.lastname@example.org and we will get back to you as soon as possible.
 You can also find out more information from our Making the Move brochure.